 In June 2004 'Horse Passport Regulations 2004' came into effect making it a requirement for all horses to have a passport.

-In July 2009 new regulations came into effect making microchipping mandatory for all new passport applications.
+Since October 2020 it has been mandatory for all owners to microchip their horses, donkeys and ponies.
 These rules are in place for important reasons including horse health and welfare.
 Failure to comply is treated as an offence.

 Passports for horses